 That's exactly my point.

-What why not just be level with the American people?
+Why not just be level with the American people?

-Say, look, there's Things that we can't tell you specifically because they involve national security.
+Say, look, there's things that we can't tell you specifically because they involve national security.

 At a certain point in the near future, we will let you know.